Speak to a specialist

 - Enjoy a tipple with the Whisky library

-Enlarged in 1836 by the same architect that built the neighbouring Balmoral Castle owned by the Royal family, it has been extended several times over the years and was partially reconstructed in 1955 retaining its Scottish style.
+Enlarged in 1836 by the same architect who built the neighbouring Balmoral Castle owned by the Royal family, it has been extended several times over the years and was partially reconstructed in 1955 retaining its Scottish style.

-Considerable investment has recently been made into the interior redesign of this stunning property including an environmentally friendly biomass heating system throughout and magnificent chef’s kitchen.
+Considerable investment has been made into the interior redesign of this stunning property including an environmentally friendly biomass heating system throughout and magnificent chef’s kitchen.
 Guests enjoy private, exclusive use offering 12 ensuite bedrooms, an impressive formal Dining Room, Drawing Room, Games/ Billiard Room with a full-size snooker table, and the guests favourite Whisky Library.

 Outdoors there are 18 acres of private woodland and manicured lawns, including a large Victorian walled garden with beautiful flowers